 - Bake the chicken in the oven at 365 F (185 C) for about 20 min (check with a knife that the chicken is cooked all the way through).

 - Cut chicken and eggs into bite-sized pieces.

 - Mix the mayo with curry powder (I like to use a LOT of curry powder.
 Start with half a tablespoon and taste before adding more).

 - Combine everything in a large bowl and mix.

-- Let it cool in the fridge for at least 10 minutes (it gets even better if you leave it in the fridge overnight).
+- Allow to chill in the fridge for at least 10 minutes (it gets even better if you leave it in the fridge overnight).

 - Serve on toast or muffins with chives and a little salt on top.